gbrao018/eva4/S15B/README.md

 ## SECTION#3: Modal Creation

+Initially, I went through the internet literature.
+Most of the solutions are depth prediction, by using dynamic image changes from t to t + delta_t time difference.
+State of the art curently is Unet model which uses encoders and decoder with Fully connected layers.

+I want to create my own model and I do not want to use fully connected layer. gap layer also I avoided as both FC and gap layers would destruct the spacial features, i.e., depth in our case.

 	Now Dataset class is ready.
 Lets look to the Modal.
-I wrote my own custom modal which basically similar to Densenet.
+I wrote my own custom modal which is modified version of Densenet.
 	This modal works with any image sizes.

+	To achive the receptive field, CNN widely uses maxpooling. but max pooling shrinks the image size.
+	Case#1: Start with 1024->MP->512->MP->256->MP->128 and finally evaluate the loss with (128,128) ground truths.
+But we cant use good batch size due to GPU limitations.
+	Case#2: Start with any size, after 3 max pools, upscale the image till we arrive at initial size.

+	I choosen the 2nd case.

 Basic modal structure looks below.
 We combine both input fg + fgbg which will become 6 channels.
 Modal takes these 6 channels as input.
-The modal has 3 maxpools, that shrinks the images to W/8,H/8 at 3rd maxpool.
-I followed specific channel outputs till each maxpool.
-Example,
+The modal has 3 maxpools.
+After 3rd maxpool , image size will be W/8,H/8.

 	Till 1st Maxpool -> output channels are 64 and input channels are concats of earlier output.
 Maxpool is done by concatinating previous outputs. x4=maxpool(torch.cat([x2,x3],dim=1))